edfus/file-server/README.md

 }
 ```

-Serve#pathnameRouter is where you can customize routing logic.
+Serve#pathnameRouter is where you can customize the routing logic.
 By default, following actions are used.

 ```js
   pathnameRouter = {